justinwalsh/daux.io/docs/00_Getting_Started.md

 ## Download

 Download this repository as a zip, and unpack.
 Copy the files to a web server that can run PHP 5.3 or greater.
 You can also run the documentation locally using Grunt.js, which is covered at the end of this readme.

+If you don't intend to modify Daux.io and just want to use it, you only need to copy `resources`, `daux.phar`, `global.json`, `generate`, `serve` and `index.php` With these, you're ready to create your documentation.

+If however you wish to do some advanced modifications, I recommend you use the raw version and run `composer install` to get started.

 ## Generating a set of static files